birdandhike.com logo

 • During the non-hunting season (most of the year), the WMA is open to foot traffic 24/7 (i.e., all of the time).
 Vehicle access is restricted to times when WMA personnel are on duty (basically Monday through Friday from about 7:00 am to 3:30 pm).

-• During the entire general hunting season (about September to early February), the WMA is closed to vehicles.
+• During the general hunting season (about September to early February), the WMA is closed to vehicles.
 Birders can walk in, but understand that hunters will be afield with shotguns.

-It probably is worth a call to the WMA to check on flooding, hunting, and driving conditions before driving out to Overton.
+Some exceptions apply, so it probably is worth a call to the WMA to check on flooding, hunting, and driving conditions before driving out to Overton.

-Fees: None.
+Entry Fees: None.

 Overton Wildlife Management Area